rweather/interprogram/doc/ref-preliminary.md

     (2) SYMBOLS FOR INTEGERS K(0) K(1) K(2) K(3)

 My implementation takes a two-step approach.
-The symbol is declared as an integer first, and then promoted to be an array of integers:
+The symbol is declared as an integer or string first, and then promoted to be an array:

-    SYMBOLS FOR INTEGERS K
+    SYMBOLS FOR INTEGERS J, K
+    SYMBOLS FOR STRINGS S
-    MAXIMUM SUBSCRIPTS K(3)
+    MAXIMUM SUBSCRIPTS K(3), S(9)

 The last preliminary statement must be `COMPILE THE FOLLOWING INTERPROGRAM`.

+Classic INTERPROGRAM requires (1), (2), and (4) to be present and allows multiple (3) preliminary statements.
+Extended INTERPROGRAM requires
+<tt>TITLE</tt> but the other preliminary statements are optional.

 [Previous: Character set](ref-character-set.md),
 [Next: Variables and types](ref-vars-and-types.md)